RocketChat/Rocket.Chat/README.md

 ## Contributions

-Rocket.Chat is an open source project and we are very happy to accept community contributions.
+Rocket.Chat is an open-source project and we are very happy to accept community contributions.
 Please refer to the [How can I help?](https://docs.rocket.chat/contributors/how-can-i-help) for more details.

 ## Credits